bidursapkota00/sl/PHP.md

   - And it does not delete the session cookie from browser unless you do it manually.
   - Also Remove cookie by: `setcookie(session_name(), '', time() - 3600, '/');`
   - `session_name()` is usually PHPSESSID

-- `session_regenerate_id(true);`

-  - This explicitly creates a new session ID and forces a new cookie to be sent
-  - true means delete old session

 **Creating new Session**